biomguler/G-WASPiper/README.md

 ### What is G-WASPiper?
 + This repository is my collection of pipelines written in R to simplify, please cite original tools/approaches referred in the pipelines.
 The main idea here is putting every step in a pipe to ensure repredociblity and simplyfy all process.
-+ The pipeline designed to start from genotyping results to create ancestery / GWAS / TWAS / PRS / MR / xQTL / GWIS / FINE mapping (will be updated) analysis.
++ The pipeline designed to start from raw genotyping results to create QCed Genotype Data / Ancestery inference / GWAS / TWAS / PRS / MR / xQTL / GWIS / FINE mapping / and many more (will be updated) analysis.
-+ The main idea here creating standart pipeline for all process.
++ The main idea here creating standart pipeline for all process by using different approaches/packages/softwares.
 + It is my personal reposotry to keep track all pipeline that I am using.
 + Of course anyone can used as it or with modifaction.
 + I will acknowledge any resourse/pipeline/code inclueded this codes.